gegokess/HUscraper/README.md

 # HUscraper
-Little script to extract all person data from TU Berlin employees
+Little script to extract all person data from HU Berlin employees